 Practical tips to help you with a low sugar diet

 - Avoid processed juices and fizzy drinks.
-Instead have a couple of serves of fresh fruit and/or berries.
+Instead, have a couple of serves of fresh fruit and/or berries.
 These foods will provide you with a sweet fix along with fiber and a load of nutrients.
 Add squeezed lemon or herbs such as mint to fresh water for flavor.

 - Significantly reduce packaged and highly processed foods that often contain hidden sugars.
 If you must eat something from a packet, check for added sugars.
 These are anything ending in ‘ose’ (lactose, glucose, dextrose, sucrose…), and HFCS.
 Avoid foods with these added sugars wherever possible.